ShayanPersonal/website-source/content/home/about.md

 # Biography

 I'm a student at UCSB graduating in June with my M.S in computer science.
 I'm interested in all things AI.
 I like to think about neural networks, how to design them, how to train them, and what's wrong with them.
-In my spare time I follow neuroscience and genetics as I suspect natural phenomena holds the key to building our robot overlords.
+I follow neuroscience and genetics as I suspect natural things holds the key to building our robot overlords.